BloomTech-Labs/CS9-RightNow/ReadMe.md

 <h2>About:</h2>
 This is a full-stack scheduling application.
-Users may browse, book, and pay for  appointments in real-time.
+Users may browse and book appointments in real time.
+Once completed, the application handles vendor payment through Stripe.

 <h2>Requirements:</h2>
-Internet connection and computer (for Desktop) or smart phone (for Mobile)
+Internet connection and computer (for Desktop) or smart phone (for Mobile).
+Credit Card required for some bookings.

 <h2>Configuration:</h2>
 Privacy settings available in the profile settings